 - Chocolate chips

-This mousse lasted in the refrigerator for several days, and the leftovers I scooped in heaping tablespoons and froze it for an anytime treat!
+Yes!
+This strawberry mousse lasted in the refrigerator for several days, and the leftovers I scooped in heaping tablespoons and froze it for an anytime treat!

 By the way, it is quite tasty in a warm cup of coffee!